Cousin of John Pleshette.

 Turned down The Dick Van Dyke Show (1961) and The New Dick Van Dyke Show (1971).

-Was considered for the Faye Dunaway role in The Thomas Crown Affair (1968).
+Auditioned for Faye Dunaway's role in The Thomas Crown Affair (1968) and Jacqueline Bisset's role in The Detective (1968).

-Went against the advice of her agents by accepting television roles when she was a burgeoning movie star.
+Went against the advice of her agents by accepting television offers when she was a burgeoning movie star.
 After 1980, her career was exclusively in TV.